duckietown/docs-brown/book/doc-sky/40-sensors-project/60-camera-position.md

 Use the web interface to visualize your position estimates

 1. Connect to your drone and start a new screen
-2. Navigate to \`2 and quit the program
+2. Run `rosrun project-sensors-yourGithubName student_vision_flow_and_phase.py` in \`4.
 3. Hold your drone up about .25m with your hand
 4. In the web interface, press `r` and the `p` to engage position hold.
 5. Use `rostopic echo /pidrone/picamera/pose` to view the output of your <i>student_analyze_phase</i> class
 6. Move your drone around by hand to verify that the values make sense.
 7. Look at the web interface and see if it tracks your drone.
-Pressing `r` should set the drone drone visualizer back to the origin
+Pressing `r` should set the drone drone visualizer back to the origin.

 ## Checkoff
 1. Verify that the position values are reasonable (roughly in the range of -1m to 1m) and have the correct sign (positive when the drone is moving to the right or up, and negative to the left or down).